mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

     * Depending on the configuration and the available cores, multiple EventLoops may be created in order to optimize resource use, and a single EventLoop may be assigned to service multiple Channels
     * Netty’s EventLoop, while it extends ScheduledExecutorService, defines only one method, parent()
         * is intended to return a reference to the EventLoopGroup to which the current EventLoop implementation instance belongs
-    * Events and tasks are executed in FIFO (firstinfirst-out) order
+    * Events and tasks are executed in FIFO order
-* I/O and event handling in Netty 4
-    * events triggered by I/O operations flow through a ChannelPipeline that has one or more installed ChannelHandlers
-    * The method calls that propagate these events can then be intercepted by the ChannelHandlers and the events processed as required
-    * Therefore, in Netty 4 all I/O operations and events are handled by the Thread that has been assigned to the EventLoop
-* Task scheduling
-    * A common use case is to send a heartbeat message to a remote peer to check whether the connection is still alive
-        * If there is no response, you know you can close the channel
-    * The ScheduledExecutorService implementation has limitations, such as the fact that extra threads are created as part of pool management
-    * Scheduling a task with EventLoop
-        ```
-        Channel ch = ...
-        ScheduledFuture<?> future = ch.eventLoop().schedule(
-            new Runnable() {
-                @Override
-                public void run() {
-                    System.out.println("60 seconds later");
-                }
-        }, 60, TimeUnit.SECONDS); // delay
-        ```
-    * Scheduling a recurring task with EventLoop
-        ```
-        Channel ch = ...
-        ScheduledFuture<?> future = ch.eventLoop().scheduleAtFixedRate(
-            new Runnable() {
-                @Override
-                public void run() {
-                    System.out.println("Run every 60 seconds");
-                }
-        }, 60, 60, TimeUnit.Seconds);
-        ```
-    * Canceling a task using ScheduledFuture
-        ```
-        ScheduledFuture<?> future = ch.eventLoop().scheduleAtFixedRate(...);
-        // Some other code that runs...
-        boolean mayInterruptIfRunning = false;
-        future.cancel(mayInterruptIfRunning);
-        ```
 * Thread management
     * The superior performance of Netty’s threading model hinges on determining the identity of the currently executing Thread